 It’s easy to assume that you’ve hit the mark when optimising your conversion rate.
 More traffic means more conversions, right?
-But failure tells a different story.
+But failure in conversion rate optimisation tells a different story.
 When things go wrong, that’s when you start questioning what you thought you already knew.
 Failure forces us to take a step back, revisit these assumptions, and dig deeper into why the audience didn’t interact the way we expected.

 For example, it’s common to believe that a slick design will always drive results.
 Fancy visuals might seem like a sure-fire way to capture attention, but failure can reveal that substance beats style more often than not.
 Maybe the message isn’t clear.
 Maybe those beautiful graphics actually slow down the load time.
 Either way, it’s these moments that push conversion rate optimisation (CRO) experts to rethink the core strategies.